chenliushan/OoStaffSystem/README.md

 # OoStaffSystem
 This is a demo system for OO course
+## Project requirement
+General Description:

+Build a Leave Application system for a Human Resource department, in Java, with GUI.
+The system shall have the following high level functions:
+1)	New / Delete a Staff
+2)	Assign a staff S as another staff T’s supervisor
+3)	Only  one  staff  is  allowed  to  have  no  supervisor  (which  we  call  it  as  the ‘director’)
+4)	A staff can supervise multiple staff but each staff has only one supervisor
+5)	Any staff (except the director) can use the system to apply for a leave from a date X to a date Y
+a)	Once a staff S has applied for a leave, her supervisor T shall see a notice and has the options to “endorse” or “decline”.
+i)	If T endorses the leaves, the application shall pass to T’s supervisor for further endosement.
+Only if all the direct / indirect supervisor of A has endorsed, S will see a notice about the successful approval of her leave. ii)	If anyone in the process declines the leave application, S should be notified right away and the leave application does not need to further pass up.

+The  system  does  NOT  need  to  access  the  database.
+So,  if  the  program  is restarted, your system shall go back to the initial system state.

+## Brief intro
+**The source code dir is: src/main/java**

 It initialize with one director and one HR staff.
 They will be created automatically when this program is launch.
 *This system will not connect to the database.*